 We do not look at the Kintsugi art as one or the other in its totality.
 The range of those who benefit from the art and the metaphor is so wide from the spouse of a soldier with PTSD, to the priest who sees god in the metaphor or a head of state who sees the metaphor as a tool for improving countries' relationships.
 Each person benefits from it the way they feel they need, "Art is Life and life is art".
 Kintsugi embodies this philosophy, serving as a reminder of the beauty that emerges from life's challenges and imperfections while celebrating the beauty of the newly emerged vessel.

-8) Can Kintsugi be custom made to order?
-Can Kintsugi be custom made to order?
+9) Can Kintsugi be custom made to order?

 At Lakeside Pottery Studio, Kintsugi can be made to order using our Kintsugi Gold Effect repair process or the 23.5 Karat gold as one of the following options: